-- We have shown how to estimate the cost of one query plan. - We next discuss how to pick the "best" one, i.e. the one with the lowest cost. - Enumerate all possible physical plans. - Pick the plan with the lowest cost. - In practice, the goal is often not getting the optimal plan, but instead avoiding the really bad ones. - We will focus on the search of optimal join orders.
+- We have shown how to estimate the cost of one query plan. - We next discuss how to pick the "best" one, i.e. the one with the lowest cost. - Enumerate all possible physical plans. - Pick the plan with the lowest cost. - A piratical goal is often not getting the optimal plan, but avoiding the really bad ones. - We will focus on the search of optimal join orders.